echesneau/pytradingbot/README.md

 This project is in development : not stable yet

 # Versions
+## HEAD
+This version does not use anymore the id_config file.
+Now secrets to connect to the api are store as environment variables.
+- API_USER
+- API_KEY
+- API_PRIVATE
 ## v0.3.1
 This version included new conditions:
 - CrossUp10